Badaling Great Wall: Facts and History

 Along the horse track leading up to the wall, you can see five old iron cannons.
 They were one of the most advanced weapons in the Ming Dynasty.
 The largest one is three yards long with a range of over 1,100 yards (1,006 meters).
 Equipped with these powerful arms, Badaling was invincible in enemies' mind.

-The Wall- Wide Enough for Ten Soldiers or Five Horses to Walk Abreast
+The Wall Was Wide Enough for 10 Soldiers or 5 Horses to Walk Abreast.

 Before you arrive at the scenic area, the winding wall of Badaling going along the rolling hills must attract your eyes at a distance.
 The height of the ramparts varies from 20 to 30 feet (six to nine meters) and the average width is seven yards (six meters), which is wide enough for ten people or five horses to walk abreast.
 In order to make it very solid and unbreakable, the bottom of the wall is wider than the top and the outer rampart is higher than the inner one.
 Most segments are wide and flat, however there are still a few parts holding a nearly vertical steepness, where you may need both hands and feet to climb up.